 - Purchase price – the agreement must outline how much the stocks will be sold for as well as any price adjustments or escrow requirements.

 - Termination – there will be a specified “dead-drop” date where the buyer or seller will still possess the right to terminate the agreement.

 - Closing Conditions – these are specific conditions that must be met or waived prior to the finalization of the agreement.

 - Execution – this will detail how many shares will be purchased and how the shares will be transferred to the buyer and any other relevant details.

 - Liabilities – this section, usually long and detailed, will dictate which liabilities the buyer will assume.
 Often times, there will be some liabilities that the buyer will not take on and leave it to the seller until the agreement is finalized.

-Our Law Firm Assists Clients with Asset and Stock Purchase Agreements in the Jacksonville and Orange Park areas
+Our Law Firm Assists Clients with Asset and Stock Purchase Agreements in the Jacksonville, Orange Park and Daytona Beach areas

 - Liabilities – While an SPA has the potential for transferring more liabilities of the company, an APA can exclude such liabilities to avoid lawsuits or an unfavorable contract.

 - Transfers – In an APA, all assets are transferred over while in an SPA, nothing is transferred – only control as the legal entityof the company remains intact.

 - Logistics – An SPA gives the buyer full ownership of the company through the transfer of stock while an APA only transfers operations through the purchase of major assets.